 The Nike checkout page is perhaps one of the best layouts available, with several eCommerce brands driving inspiration from it.
 It is a multi-page process that accounts for all the necessary details while also keeping customers motivated with a great picture of their order.

-Hey, check this out: 17 Unconventional Ways To Reduce Shopping Cart Abandonment
+You might like: 17 Unconventional Ways To Reduce Shopping Cart Abandonment

 17. Dollar Shave Club

 Dollar Shave Club is a subscription-based grooming brand that is known for its wide variety of products.

 We love how the Dollar Shop prioritizes comfort every step of the way.
 By having options for log in and payments, a clear order summar, and autofill capabilities, they make filling this form a breeze.

 What stands out: Social login.
 With 25% of customers abandoning their carts because of having to create an account, a social login minimizes the checkout effort which means more sales.